khulnasoft/khulnasoft/doc/dev/background-information/codemonitoring/index.md

 ## Starting up your environment

-To run it locally you need to start Sourcegraph:
+To run it locally you need to start Khulnasoft:

 ```bash
 sg start # which defaults to `sg start enterprise`
 ```

 Code monitoring is still experimental which means you have to enable it in the settings to be visible in the UI.
-Open your local instance of Sourcegraph and go to `settings > User account > settings`.
+Open your local instance of Khulnasoft and go to `settings > User account > settings`.

 ```json